 On August 16, 2018, the Company completed the acquisition of the "Goodchild Lake" mining claims (the "Benton Claims") from Benton Resources Inc. ("Benton").
 The Benton Claims consists of 31 claim cells totaling approximately 500 hectares, and covers a prospective trend adjacent to the northwest portion of the Company's 100% owned Black Raven Claims.
-The Company granted Benton a 1.5% net smelter returns royalty ("NSR") and the Company will have the option to buy-down 50% of the NSR at any time for the sum of \$750,000.
+The Company granted Benton a 1.5% NSR royalty and the Company will have the option to buy-down 50% of the NSR royalty at any time for the sum of \$750,000.